How to Grow Sweet Peas

 If you want to know how to grow sweet peas, whose delicate and profuse colourful flowers can fill the garden with the most delicious scent, then I hope to bring you a tip or two to assist you to grow the most wonderful garden display of flowers that excel as cut flowers for the house.

 No other garden hardy annual is grown by both amateur and professionals alike as much as the sweet pea.
 Sometimes called the prince of hardy annuals, they are grown for both garden and home, and by professionals for exhibitions and public displays of excellence.

-Often thought of as old-fashioned cottage garden plants, sweet peas evoke memories of summer, and sunshine, and of a garden filled with fragrance and honey bees.
+Often thought of as old-fashioned cottage garden plants, sweet peas evoke memories of summer, sunshine, and of a garden filled with fragrance and honey bees.

 They are among the easiest of all garden flowers to grow, and the little work involved in planting their seeds and preparing a trellis support for them is repaid a thousand-fold in the scent and enjoyment you will receive from them.

 They are also excellent for growing a living screen, to offer summer privacy or to separate the vegetable garden from the flower garden.